chiyodad/cbeams.github.io/_drafts/epoch.md

 ### External shortlinks
 This shortlink scheme, as currently implemented using Jekyll is only useful for sharing links to this site.
 It is not useful as a general-purpose external link shortener.
-For example, if I wanted to share a link to a recent XKCD strip such as:
+For example, if I wanted to share a link to a recent XKCD strip such as

     http://xkcd.com/1393

-The current implementation provides no way of offering a `cbea.ms` shortlink URL that does not first direct the user to a page on `chris.beams.io`.
-That page could meta refresh to the desired URL, but this indirection would be silly (and made all the more so by the fact that the xkcd URL is already shorter than anything I could produce with this scheme).
+the current implementation provides no way of offering a `cbea.ms` shortlink URL that does not first direct the user to a page on `chris.beams.io`.
+That page could meta refresh to the destination URL, but this amount of indirection would be silly (and made all the more so by the fact that the xkcd URL is already shorter than anything I could produce with this scheme).

+### Metrics and other advanced features
+Centralized services like bit.ly offer metrics, visualizations and dashboards to manage the "performance" of links, etc. The approach described here is obviously extremely limited by comparison.
+Perhaps if decentralized URL shortening becomes more popular, someone will re-create these advanced features in free software that users can run and improve however they choose.

 Future directions